 The more times you answered “yes,” the more likely that you have a TMJ disorder.
 Understanding TMJ disorders will also help you understand how they’re treated.

-There are various treatment options that Dr. Tidwell can utilize to improve the harmony and function of your jaws.
-Once an evaluation confirms a diagnosis of TMJ disorder, Dr. Tidwell will determine the proper course of treatment.
+There are various treatment options that Dr. Tidwell and Dr. Kutcipal can utilize to improve the harmony and function of your jaws.
+Once an evaluation confirms a diagnosis of TMJ disorder, Drs.
+Tidwell and Kutcipal will determine the proper course of treatment.
 It is important to note that treatment always works best with a team approach of self-care as well as professional care.